EnderQIU/ooi3-remastered/README.md

 4. Running in 2nd Sequence (HTML5 game mode).
 5. Embedded kancolle staff twitter off-canvas.

-## ~~4.2.0.2 Branch~~ Deprecated
+## 4.2.1.0 Branch
-~~This branch use API version 4.2.0.2 and its default iframe plugin is html5 which is supported by all modern desktop and mobile devices.
+This branch use API version 4.2.1.0 and its default iframe plugin is html5 which is supported by all modern desktop and mobile devices.
 Since it's a new API version, I'm quite not sure what would happen under it.
-Any issue or pull requests are welcomed.~~ This branch is deprecated.
-Please checkout 4.2.1.0 branch.
+Any issue or pull requests are welcomed.

 ## Demo Website
 You can visit this [demo website](https://ooi.enderqiu.cn/) to preview all features (HTTPS supported).